rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 ### 1. Capture into inboxes

-1. Get It All Out of Your Head
+1. "Get It All Out of Your Head" into physical or virtual inbox(es)
 2. Minimize the Number of Capture Locations - "You should have as many in-trays as you need and as few as you can get by with."
-3. Empty the Capture Tools Regularly
+3. Empty the Capture Tools Regularly (daily if possible)

-### 2. Clarify - do the clarify workflow to empty the inboxes
+### 2. Clarify: do the clarify workflow to empty the inboxes

 <img src="gtd-clarify-flow.png" />